sujith-eag/Learning_Journey/Z/Temp/Offload.md

+> i have made notes and collected examples to explain concepts of Linux bash, its working and commands, it is divided into many sections.
+I want help in formatting the content and ordering it properly in a logical and practical way and finding what key points have been left out in each section so that can also be included

+> i have made notes and collected examples to explain concepts of Linux bash, its working and commands, it is divided into many sections.
+I the content formatted and ordered properly in a logical and practical way and finding what key points have been left out in each section that needs to be added

 BEOWULF CLUSTERS
 Beowulf clusters are designed to solve high-performance computing tasks.
 A Beowulf cluster consists of commodity hardware — such as personal